Kossuth Memorial: First memorial

 After the death of Lajos Kossuth (March 21, 1894) and his sumptuous funeral in Budapest, a public subscription was almost immediately announced to build a memorial for the leader of the 1848 Revolution.
 During the next years 850,000 forints came together, a huge sum in those days.
 In 1906 the competition was won by János Horvay after long debates about the style and message of the memorial.
 Although the public was dissatisfied with Horvay’s idea the sculptor began working.
-Until 1914 all the figures of the group were completed except Kossuth himself but then the work came to a halt because of World War I. The colossal Ruskica marble plinth remained in the quarry in Transylvania and was confiscated by the invading Romanian troops.
+By 1914 all the figures of the group were completed except Kossuth himself but then the work came to a halt because of World War I. The colossal Ruskica marble plinth remained in the quarry in Transylvania and was confiscated by the invading Romanian troops.
 In the years following the war, Horvay completed the Kossuth statue and a new plinth was made of simple limestone.

 The first Kossuth Memorial was officially inaugurated on 6 November 1927 by Governor Miklós Horthy before a crowd of 100,000 people.
 The speaker of the celebration was Albert Apponyi.
 The group depicted the members of the first Hungarian parliamentary government: Lajos Kossuth (in the middle), Pál Esterházy, Gábor Klauzál, József Eötvös, István Széchenyi, Prime Minister Lajos Batthyány, Bertalan Szemere, Ferenc Deák, and Lázár Mészáros.
 Horvay’s composition was criticized because Kossuth played only a minor constitutional role in the first cabinet.
 Art critics condemned the melancholic atmosphere of the memorial and the sculpture remained somewhat unpopular.